Consider the Plight of the VC-Backed Privacy Burglars

 Safari isn’t just a web browser that just happens to be Apple’s.
 It’s the web browser designed by Apple to do things the iOS way on iOS (and the Macintosh way on MacOS).
 If, as a user, you do things the Apple way — owning multiple Apple devices, using iCloud for sync, using Safari as your web browser — you get an integrated experience, with access on device A to the tabs open on device B, shared browsing history and bookmarks between all devices, and support for systemwide services and features.
 The default apps from Apple on a factory fresh iPhone are designed to work together and present themselves consistently.
 That’s not to say no one should use third-party apps that are alternatives to Apple’s own.
 Of course not.
 Surely almost every reader of Daring Fireball uses one or more third-party apps that are alternatives to Apple’s.
 I use several.
 But the built-in Apple apps, taken together, constitute the Apple-defined experience.
 Those really are the apps most non-expert users should use.
 And the best third-party alternatives — like Fantastical (calendar), Cardhop (contacts), Overcast (podcasts), and Bear (notes) — fit seamlessly within that overall Apple experience.
 They’re third-party apps that feel integrated with the first-party experience.

 Cardhop is a particularly apt example, as its entire purpose is to serve as a full alternative to the system Contacts app.
-It wouldn’t be able to do so if it needed per-entry permission to each contact, so it has a special entitlement that allows full address book read/write access because the entire point of the app is that it’s a full address book.
-A new social media network is not an address book.
+It wouldn’t be able to do so if it needed per-entry permission to each contact, so it asks the user for full address book read/write access, which Cardhop users grant because, duh, the entire point of the app is that it’s a full address book.
+A new social media network is not an address book — and users know it.

 Also, even putting aside the fact that first-party apps necessarily have certain advantages third-party apps do not (otherwise, there’d be no distinction), apps from the same developer have broad permission to share data and resources via app groups.
 Gmail can talk to Google Calendar, and Google Calendar has full access to Gmail’s address book.
 It’s no more “fundamentally anticompetitive” for Messages and Apple Mail to have full access to your Contacts address book than it was for Meta to launch Threads by piggybacking on the existing accounts and social graph of Instagram.
 If it’s unfair, it’s only unfair in the way that life in general is unfair.